trngthnh369/spam-filter-ai/README.md

 ## 🎯 Overview

 Spam Filter AI is a production-ready spam detection system that combines state-of-the-art natural language processing with explainable AI techniques.
-The system achieves 95-98% accuracy while providing transparent, token-level explanations for each prediction.
+The system achieves **95-98% accuracy** while providing transparent, token-level explanations for each prediction.

 ### Why This Project?

-- **Multilingual Support**: Seamlessly handles both English and Vietnamese text
+- **🌍 Multilingual Support**: Seamlessly handles both English and Vietnamese text
-- **Explainable Predictions**: See exactly which words influenced the classification
+- **🔍 Explainable Predictions**: See exactly which words influenced the classification
-- **Production Ready**: Complete with Docker deployment, API documentation, and monitoring
+- **🚀 Production Ready**: Complete with Docker deployment, API documentation, and monitoring
-- **High Performance**: Sub-50ms inference time with 95%+ accuracy
+- **⚡ High Performance**: Sub-50ms inference time with 95%+ accuracy
-- **Spam Subcategorization**: Automatically categorizes spam into meaningful types
+- **🏷️ Spam Subcategorization**: Automatically categorizes spam into meaningful types

 ---